ninabarzh/broomstick/content/posts/inductive-brics-superpower.md

   - international relations
   - economic blocs
   - scenarios
-  - deductive
+  - inductive
 ---

-## Dysfunctional by design
+## Premise: Dysfunctional by design

 By 2035, BRICS+ doesn’t collapse under its own contradictions, nor does it morph into a cohesive challenger to the G7.
 Instead, it stumbles into superpower status by a series of messy accidents, economic disasters, and geopolitical farces.
 Less deliberate empire, more Frankenstein with a membership card.